Privacy Notice

 You will find detailed information about the work that we do and the legal basis that we rely upon to use your personal information in our Your data and the SLCC video and information.

-Complaints must be made either online or on one of our complaint forms which is posted to us.
-Our forms ask you for personal information, including your name, address and contact details, together with information about your complaint and who you are complaining about, e.g. the individual solicitor/s, advocate/s or the firm.
-This information will be held on our computerised filing system and in a paper file which is created for each individual complaint which we receive.
+Complaints must be made in writing.
+Our forms ask you for personal information.
+This includes your name and contact details, together with information about your complaint and who you are complaining about.
+This information will be held on our computerised filing system.

-If you are a practitioner or a firm complained about, then we are likely to receive personal information about you directly from the complainer.
-We may also ask you for personal information, or ask your firm’s Client Relations Manager for information about the complaint (as the person responsible for dealing with a complaint involving the firm).
-This information will be held on our computerised file and the paper file.
+If you are a practitioner or a firm complained about, we are likely to receive personal information about you directly from the complainer.
+We may ask you for personal information, or ask your firm’s Client Relations Manager for information about the complaint (as the person responsible for dealing with a complaint involving the firm).
+This information will be held on our computerised file.

-We are also likely to record personal information about you, such as your name, address and contact details and information about the complaint and who you are complaining about, when we speak to you on the telephone.
-This information may be recorded by us, even before a formal complaint has been made to us on one of our complaint forms.
+We are also likely to record personal information about you, such as your name and contact details and information about the complaint and who you are complaining about, when we speak to you on the telephone.
+This information may be recorded by us, even before a formal complaint has been made to us.
 We do this so we know where to send a complaint form to (if you haven’t had one already), or if you want more information about the complaints process.
 It is helpful for us to record some information about you, in case you phone us again and so we can file your complaint form appropriately on receipt.

 We also receive personal information from individuals who provide goods and services to us, for the purposes of performance of a contract.
 We have separate contracts which set out how we use this personal information.

 Sometimes you might need to provide us with information which is particularly sensitive, e.g. medical information.
-We have additional checks and balances in place to make sure that we deal very carefully with this type information, to make sure that it is kept as secure as possible.
+We have additional checks and balances in place to make sure we deal very carefully with this type of information, to make sure it is kept as secure as possible.

 ‘Special Category’ personal information relates to: